VraiHack/InvokeReflective-Ncat/README.md

 # InvokeReflective-Ncat
-During my training with eLearsecurity at the Advanced level, there was a littele bit complicated lab (LAB1) with the objective to Custom an Undetectable Macro (InvokeReflectiveNcat is the final objective)
+During my training with eLearsecurity at the Advanced level, there was a little bit complicated lab (LAB1) with the objective to Custom an Undetectable Macro (InvokeReflectiveNcat is the final objective)

 **So this is not a copy past for the LAB and not even the final code!** i just decided it to make it easier for you (elearnsecurity students/interested peoples in cyber) by: